Our culture & values

 Thibault & Philippe, 2 of CrowdSec founders, used to work in high security hosting, which was kind of a new field back in the 2010’s.
 They designed a stack of protection which would also block IPs that made violations.

 One day, one of their clients, a famous sports-oriented e-commerce shop was under attack.
-It was not a real problem since it was protected by a robust stack, but the cybercriminal used more than 3,000 IP addresses to try to aggress the website.
-At this exact moment came this idea that would be the genesis of CrowdSec:
+It was not a real problem since it was protected by a robust stack, but the hacker used more than 3,000 IP addresses to try to aggress the website.
+At this exact moment came this idea that would be the genesis of CrowdSec.

 “What if we share those IPs with our peers and colleagues in the industry?
-That would cripple this crminal’s operations even further right?”
+That would cripple this hacker’s operations even further right?”

 This was the starting point of a long journey, involving a lot of great minds into designing a lightweight product, Waze-like, that would not only block attacks but also share IPs with all its user community.